 Services and programs provided by UC San Diego Health enhance the lives of patients and residents of the community in many ways.
-UC San Diego Health’s community benefit involves providing medical care to those in need, as well as programs and services that promote health and healing in response to identified community needs.
+Our benefits to the community include providing medical care to those in need, as well as programs and services that promote health and healing in response to identified community needs.

 Programs, services or activities that are considered a community benefit must meet at least one of these objectives:

 - Improve access to health care services